xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 Generating packages
 -------------------

-### git-buildpackage
+### git-buildpackage aka gbp

-Alternatively, 'git-buildpackage' also provides ways of building packages from our packaging codebase.
-And since we are using the 'git-dch' tool from this utility suite anyway, the tool should be available already.
+Alternatively, `git-buildpackage` (short `gbp`) also provides ways of building packages from our packaging codebase.
+And since we are using the `gbp dch` command (formerly `git-dhtool (also available asc`) from this utility suite anyway, the tool should be available already.

-'git-buildpackage' allows building the package from within the package repository:
+`git-buildpackage` allows building the package from within the package repository and is currently avial

-    % git-buildpackage
+    % gbp buildpackage

 Make sure that the local repository is cleaned up after doing this before working on the package again, to avoid accidentially committing anything.
-See "Cleaning up the local repository" above for details.
+See 'Cleaning up the local repository' above for details.

-'git-buildpackage' is available as Debian package or from https://honk.sigxcpu.org/piki/projects/git-buildpackage/
+`git-buildpackage` is available as Debian package or from https://honk.sigxcpu.org/piki/projects/git-buildpackage/